evaliu2002/PetMyDog/Weekly Reports/ReportThree.md

     I also finished login endpoint and sql framework and connection.

     - Plans and Goals for the next week: set up elasticsearch, learn how to use elasticsearch, use elasticsearch to make updateLocation endpoint.

+##### Kevin Kong
+    - Goals from last week: I planned to settle with the team on the relational database, and to figure out how to setup the database in the repo or dev environment.

+    - Progress and Issues: I debugged environment settings with a teammate, discussed about the public libraries that we are using for our database, and worked on API calls assigned to me.

+    - Plans and Goals for the next week: Help setup ElasticSearch.
+Continue to work on backend API calls.